It is possible to recycle electric toothbrush heads via specialist programmes and take back schemes.

 - Plus Ultra

 - TIO brush heads — we reviewed these a long time ago and the heads were unavailable for quite a while, but are now back on sale here.

 Other materials for electric toothbrush heads have also been proposed.
 As is common with dental products, bamboo electric toothbrush heads are now starting to make an appearance.

 One concern with bamboo is that it is not necessarily the most environmentally friendly material, despite being advertised as so.
-We cover this in more detail in our article on bamboo electric toothbrushes.

 Switching out the material of the handle only solves one problem: less plastic is used.
 Bamboo can be difficult to recycle unless organic recycling is available.
 Nylon bristles will still be a problem.